cakephp/docs/en/development/errors.rst

   running in the console.
 If undefined, CakePHP's default handlers will be used.
 * ``fatalErrorHandler`` - callback - The callback to handle fatal errors.
-You can set this to any callback type, including anonymous functions.
+You can set this to any callable type, including anonymous functions.
 Setting it to ``false`` disable the handler.

 ErrorHandler by default, displays errors when ``debug`` > 0, and logs errors when